micbay/RaceTimerAndController/README.md

 void loop(){
   ---- some code ----

-  // To use the charactar write to lcd lcd.setCuror(0,0);
+  // To use the character write to lcd lcd.setCuror(0,0);
   lcd.write(3);